ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 .. note::

-    If there are restart files belonging to multiple time snapshots (i.e. with 20190829.060000., 20190829.120000. prefixes if it is written every 6-hours), CIME gets the latest one (the files with ``20190829.120000.`` prefix) automatically.
+    If there are restart files belonging to multiple time snapshots (i.e. with 20190829.060000., 20190829.120000. prefixes if written every 6-hours), CIME gets the latest one (the files with ``20190829.120000.`` prefix) automatically.

-The restart interval can also be changed to a 6 hourly interval as following:
+The restart interval can also be changed to a 6 hourly interval as follows:

 .. code-block:: console